Estate planning ensures your wishes are carried out

 Especially in situations where one or more of the children will serve as the caregiver, the intent of the parent may be to pass the family home to the primary caregiver.

-Working with an attorney on the transfer on death deed is needed.
+Working with an attorney on the transfer of death deed is needed.

 Under the terms of the deed, the property ownership will not change until you pass away, and then the transfer to the new owner will be automatic without any probate activity.